London medical students say they cannot live on NHS bursaries

 Like other medical students, she has worked long hours to make ends meet.

-"During first year, in the Christmas holidays, I worked in a pharmacy warehouse almost every day," Ms Suji said.
+"During the first year, in the Christmas holidays, I worked in a pharmacy warehouse almost every day," Ms Suji said.
 "I left the holiday worn out and wholly unprepared for my January exams."

 She added: "Through the #LiveableNHSBursary campaign, I have read stories of medical students finishing their medical school day and going straight to work night shifts in various roles, before going to placement again entirely sleep deprived.